 CalHFA also offers the Mortgage Credit Certificate Tax Credit Program (MCC).
 This is a federal credit which can reduce potential income tax liability, freeing up money that can go toward a monthly mortgage payment.
 A portion of annual mortgage interest is converted into a direct dollar-for-dollar tax credit on your individual income tax return.

-Effective September 6, 2016, the following fees will apply to all new MCC reservations.
+Effective September 6, 2016, the following fees apply to all new MCC reservations.
 These fees are payable to eHousingPlus and should be paid with a corporate or cashier’s check.
 MCC fees may not be financed.

 - MCC Administration Fee: $450 when combined with CalHFA first mortgage loans, or $750 when combined with non-CalHFA first mortgage loans.